japhb/App-SerializerPerf/README.md

 DESCRIPTION
 ===========

-`serializer-perf` is a test suite of performance and correctness (fidelity) tests for data serializer codecs.
+`serializer-perf` is a test suite of performance and correctness (fidelity) tests for Raku data serializer codecs.
 It is currently able to test the following codecs:

 <table class="pod-table">
 <thead><tr>